iiumschedule/iium_schedule/README.md

 ## Features

 - Generate schedule (ClassUp style)
-- Save schedule in app.
+- Save schedule in-app.
-- Export as image (so you can set it as lockscreen)
+- Export as an image (so you can set it as lockscreen)
 - Customize schedule (ie: Change colours etc.)
 - Browse for subjects.
 - See more features in planned in [issues](https://github.com/iqfareez/iium_schedule/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement)